-- Before Returning to the Lab, please ensure you have had a conversation with your Labs Team so we can ensure capacity can be managed in line with Social Distancing requirements.
-Please also follow the working from guidance at the bottom of this Policy.
+- Before Returning to the Lab, please ensure you have had a conversation with your Labs Team so we can ensure that we can accommodate you in line with our operational procedures.
+Please also follow the working from home guidance at the bottom of this Policy.

-- Continue to follow Social Distancing guidelines in all parts of the site, including access points and car parks, as defined by the Government advice (gov.uk/coronavirus).
+- Continue to follow the latest Government advice in all parts of the site, including access points and car parks, as defined at gov.uk/coronavirus.
 Floor markings and signage on-site will help you to do this and give you practical information on how to stay safe.

 - Regularly wash hands and sanitise according to Government advice.
 Hand sanitiser and soap will be available on-site for your use.

 - You must notify your Ecosystem Manager or on-site Lab team as soon as you or someone in your household becomes unwell or experiences any symptoms of COVID-19.
 We ask that you leave the Eagle Labs premises immediately and contact NHS 111 for further guidance.